mrhenry/is-looking-for/fulltime-developer-function.md

 ## Who you are

+Your strength is writing stable and solid code to render CMS data with reusable components.

 You will be working in a team and you will have to opportunity to learn and grow.
 We do not expect you to have mastered every aspect we value but we do expect some expertise in key areas.